Women’s History Month at Keiser University

 Carmen Perez, the Director of Student Services at Keiser University Miami, has been committed to serving Keiser students for nearly 17 years.
 She completed her bachelor’s degree with the help of a strong support system, including her husband, friends, and family.
 She says that completing her degree was one of her greatest challenges, but her loved ones encouraged her throughout the process and helped her believe in herself.
 When Perez was named Student Services Director in 2006, she said she was fortunate to be trained by her mentor Jennifer Kessinger, who was there to guide her through everything.
 Throughout her years at Keiser University, she says that she always tries to learn from the people she works with.

-Lisamarie Winslow, Campus President of Keiser University Jacksonville
+Lisamarie Winslow, Campus President Keiser University Naples

 Maria Antonieta Perez, Keiser University Fort Lauderdale